The Level Index

 If you only track gross margin, you're managing an illusion.
 Contribution margin after all variable costs is the only number that tells you whether scaling up makes you richer or broker.

-Cash conversion cycle in ecommerce is an inventory game — the best brands turn cash in under 30 days.
+Cash conversion cycle in ecommerce is an inventory game, the best brands turn cash in under 30 days.

 Cash Conversion Cycle (Days)

-Source / sample: Industry composite — Shopify merchant data + public DTC 10-Ks
+Source / sample: Industry composite, Shopify merchant data + public DTC 10-Ks

-Return Rate (% of Gross Revenue)
+Return Rate (% of sales), by category

-Revenue per employee spans $250K–$1M+ — and the spread is entirely about automation.
+Revenue per employee spans $250K-$1M+, and the spread is entirely about automation.

 Revenue per Employee ($K)